Continuous Bayesian Model Selection for Multivariate Causal Discovery: Data Generation Details

-\paragraph{10 Variable Synthetic Data:} For each of the ER \citep{erdds1959random} and SF \citep{barabasi1999emergence} sampling schemes, we generate five random 10 node graphs, with an expected number of edges of \(15\) to ensure the graph is not too sparse or dense.
-Data is then generated for each node $X_i$ using where \(\mathrm{PA}_{\graph}(i)\) are the parents of \(X_i\) and $\epsilon_i \sim \mathcal{N}(0,1)$ is sampled from $\epsilon_i \sim \mathcal{N}(0,1)$. \(f^{NN}\) is a randomly initialised neural network with two layers, 128 units and ReLU activation functions.
+\paragraph{20 \& 50 Variable Synthetic Data:} For both 20 and 50 nodes, we create synthetic graphs using the ER \citep{erdds1959random} and SF \citep{barabasi1999emergence} sampling schemes, with expected edges of one and four to simulate sparse and dense graphs.
+For each graph type, we generate five random graphs.
+Data is then generated for each node $X_i$ using

+where \(\mathrm{PA}_{\graph}(i)\) are the parents of \(X_i\) and $\epsilon_i \sim \mathcal{N}(0,1)$ is sampled from $\epsilon_i \sim \mathcal{N}(0,1)$. \(f^{NN}\) is a randomly initialised neural network with two layers, 128 units and ReLU activation functions.
 For each graph, we sample 1000 data points.
+This data generating scheme ensures that the final data is generated from a complicated distribution which does not directly correspond to any of the models.

 \paragraph{Syntren Dataset:} Syntren is a synthetic data generator that approximates real transcriptional regulatory networks \citep{van2006syntren}.
 Networks are selected from previously described transcriptional regulatory networks.
 Relationships between the genes are based on the Michaelis-Menten and Hill enzyme kinetic equations.
 The kinetic equations contain some biological noise and some lognormal noise is added on top.
-We use the data generated by \citeauthor{lachapelle2019gradient} \citep{lachapelle2019gradient}.
+We use the data generated by \citet{lachapelle2019gradient}.
 This contains 10 datasets of 500 samples, each with 20 nodes.
-The data was generated using the syntren data generator \citep{van2006syntren}, using the E.coli network with the default parameters except for the \textit{probability for complex 2-regulator interactions} which was set to one \citep{lachapelle2019gradient}.
+The data was generated using the syntren data generator \citep{van2006syntren}, using the E. coli network with the default parameters except for the \textit{probability for complex 2-regulator interactions}, which was set to one \citep{lachapelle2019gradient}.

-\paragraph{Sachs Dataset:} The Sachs dataset is a real-world dataset containing $11$ nodes and $853$ observations measuring the expression levels of proteins \citep{sachs2005causal}.
-While \citeauthor{sachs2005causal} provide a consensus graph based on domain knowledge \citep{sachs2005causal}, it contains cycles and there is some debate around its validity \citep{mooij2016distinguishing}.
-This has led to causal discovery methods using different ground truth graphs, for example, \citeauthor{yu2019dag} use a ground truth graph with $20$ edges while \citeauthor{lachapelle2019gradient} and \citeauthor{montagna2023causal} use a ground truth graph with $17$ edges \citep{yu2019dag, lachapelle2019gradient, montagna2023causal}.
-Given the uncertainty around the correct causal graph, we use the 17 edge graph used by \citeauthor{lachapelle2019gradient} \citep{lachapelle2019gradient} for the results presented in this paper as it is commonly used.
-However, we found CGP-CDE outperformed, or performed similarly in some metrics, to the other baselines for other widely used ground truth graphs.